 Every investment comes with some risk.
 But in the cannabis sector, the heightened risk of the operations means it’s even more crucial to understand how to safeguard your cannabis business ROI.

 California cannabis business tax liability, compliance-related risks, and law changes make this space risky.
-But with the right moves, it’s possible to get an incredible return on your investment.
+But with the right moves and impeccable bookkeeping practices, it’s possible to get an incredible return on your investment.

 Here are a few quick tips to guide your cannabis investments: